 Internships & Placements

-Applications for the 2015 GLS vacation scheme are expected to open in April 2015.
+Applications for the 2016 GLS vacation scheme are expected to open in April 2015.
 Details will be available on the GLD website.

 There are no apprenticeships offered by the Government Legal Service